Vasantha Maligai: Production

 Vasantha Maligai is a remake of the 1971 Telugu film Prema Nagar.
 D. Ramanaidu, the producer of the Telugu film, returned to produce the Tamil remake.
 A. Vincent worked as the cinematographer.
 J. Jayalalithaa initially signed on to play the female lead, but could not continue due to her mother's death; the role later went to Vanisri.

 Soundtrack

-The music was composed by K. V. Mahadevan.
+The music was composed by K. V. Mahadevan, with lyrics by Kannadasan.
 The song "Oru Kinnathai" was remixed by Yathish Mahadev in Indira Vizha (2009).

 Release and reception

 Vasantha Maligai was released on 29 September 1972.
 Kanthan of Kalki praised Vanisri's performance, but criticised the screenplay.
 The film was one of the biggest successes for Ganesan, running for over 750 days in theatres.
 It held the record of running the highest continuous full-house showings in Madras.
 The film had 271 continuous full-house screenings in all the three theatres it was released, namely, Shanthi, Crown, and Bhuvaneswari.
-It was also successful in Sri Lanka where it ran for more than 250 days.
+It was also successful in Sri Lanka where it ran for two years, becoming the first Indian Tamil film to achieve this feat.
 The film initially had Anand dying in the climax, but three days after its release it was changed into one where he survives.